 The biggest problem is that the calcium carbonate found in Tums can decrease absorption (and therefore effectiveness) of other medications.
 Tums can interfere or negatively interact with certain antibiotics, antacids, and iron supplements, so if your dog is on any other medications, consult with your veterinarian before giving Tums.

-It’s always essential to talk to your veterinarian before you administer any human over-the-counter medications to your dog.
+However, like Tums, these are all medications formulated for people.
+So it’s essential to consult with your vet before you administer these or any other human over-the-counter medications to your dog.

 Can Tums Help Dogs?

 Calcium carbonate is prescribed to dogs for a couple of different medical conditions, including:

 Low calcium.
 Dogs with low blood calcium levels, which can occur in pregnant or lactating dogs or dogs with low-functioning parathyroid glands

 Kidney disease.
 Kidney disease in dogs can cause blood phosphate levels to be too high.
 Calcium carbonate binds phosphate in the intestines, preventing it from being absorbed, and lowering the level of phosphorus in the blood.

 Dogs like the taste of Tums, and it is possible for them to eat too many if they get into a bottle of Tums.
 If your dog eats more Tums than he should, call your local veterinarian, after-hours emergency clinic, or the Pet Poison Hotline immediately for advice.